Darren Berry

 Darren Shane Berry (born 10 December 1969) is an Australian cricket coach and former cricketer who was known for his sharp skills as a wicketkeeper, first with South Australia and then Victoria in the Sheffield Shield and ING Cup domestic competitions.
 He led the Redbacks to the first premiership win in 2010 of the BBL.

-Berry was the head coach of the South Australia cricket team for 5 years.
-Including the Adelaide Strikers in the BBL Tournament.
-Since then Berry has been assistant coach to Dean Jones in the Pakistan Super League since 2017.
+Berry was the head coach of the South Australia cricket team for 5 years (including the Adelaide Strikers in the BBL Tournament).

+Between 2017 and 2019, Berry served as assistant coach to the late Dean Jones for Islamabad United in the Pakistan Super League.

 Cricket career

 Making his first-class debut for South Australia in the 1989–90 season, Berry moved back to his native Victoria to play with the Bushrangers in the 1990–91 season, and enjoyed a large degree of success.
 One of the high points of his career came in the 1997 Ashes tour, when he was selected to replace the injured Adam Gilchrist as the team's second-string wicketkeeper.
 Unfortunately, Berry did not represent Australia in a Test match on that tour.

 In 2003–04, Berry ended his career on a high, captaining Victoria to a Pura Cup title against Queensland, although he was suspended for a short time during the season when he was late to a training session after accidentally setting his alarm to the wrong time.

 In terms of pure keeping ability, Berry was rated extremely highly, particularly his ability "keeping up" both to leg-spinner Shane Warne and to medium (and even fast-medium) paced bowlers.
 Warne, his Victorian teammate, said that "Darren Berry up to the stumps has probably been the best keeper that I've ever seen in my time ...
 I really wish he did get the opportunity to show how good a keeper he was, with a baggy green cap playing for Australia."
 Berry has often talked about his leg-side stumping off the bowling of paceman Paul Reiffel as one of his best achievements.